 How can I restore an older version of one file?

 To restore an older version of a file you need to select the file from Explore view.
 Then look for available versions in the list displayed below the file and folder tree.
 Select the version you want to restore, right-click on it and choose Restore or Restore to...

 How can I run a backup when I am not logged in to Windows?

 - After you created the backup job, click on Properties (Ctrl+P) button

 - In the Scheduler page, press Add button

-- In the Scheduler section, select Run whether the user is logged on or not option (for Backup4all 4, select With Windows scheduler)
+- In the Scheduler section, select Run whether the user is logged on or not option

 - Click on Set password, enter your Windows login password